vitessio/website/content/en/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups.md

 that the [MoveTables](../../../migration/move-tables/) and [Resharding](../../../configuration-advanced/resharding) user guides have been followed (which take you through steps `101` to `306`).

-This step is doable only if you are using the vitess-operator.
+This guide is useful only if you are using the vitess-operator.
 {{< /info >}}

 ## Backups

-If you are not familiar with how backups in Vitess work we suggest you familiarize yourself with it.
+If you are not already familiar with how backups work in Vitess we suggest you familiarize yourself with them first.
 An [entire guide](../overview/) is available in this section.

 ## Scheduling backups